geo-data/medin-portal/doc/adding-spatial-data.md

 editing data can be logically derived from it.

-The following instructions assume you are working in a local checkout of the project git repository and commit your changes accordingly.
+The following instructions assume you are working in a local checkout of the project git repository and commit and deploy your changes accordingly.

 ## Adding a contextual map layer

 Creating a contextual layer for display within the OpenLayers map only requires editing and creating files consumed by the browser: there is no need to edit server side code.
-This achieved by the following steps:
+This achieved with the following steps:

 1. Obtain a GeoJSON file representing a GeoJSON `FeatureCollection` of the new spatial data.
-If you require a feature to have an associated label rendered on the map then ensure that the feature has a property called `Name` with an appropriate value which to be used as the label.
+If you require a feature to have an associated label rendered on the map then ensure that the feature has a property called `Name` with an appropriate value which will be used as the label.
 By convention this file should be called `areas.geojson`.

-2. `areas.geojson` needs to be served up to OpenLayers when required.
+2. `areas.geojson` needs to be served up to OpenLayers on demand.
 This can be achieved by creating an appropriate directory beneath `html/data` (e.g. `html/data/my-new-layer`) and placing `areas.geojson` within it.

 3. Make OpenLayers aware of the new data.
 This involves editing the function